benblasco/image-builder-examples/README.md

 - pre-load configuration so that a system is *NEVER* booted with unacceptable configurations (e.g. not yet hardened)
 - Enable services at first boot
 - Add more repos and install software from those repos

-We are shooting for immutable infrastructure
+- Brings us closer to immutable infrastructure